ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_engineering_extraction/scaling/power_transformation.md

 ## Example

-Let’s now apply the Box-Cox transform on our developer income feature.
+Let's now apply the Box-Cox transform on our developer income feature.
 First we get the optimal lambda value from the data distribution by removing the non-null values as follows.

 ```python
 income = np.array(fcc_survey_df['Income'])